 A person can discuss medication changes with a doctor.
 They should not stop taking medications or change their dosages unless the doctor instructs them to do so.

-It is important that people seek treatment for dizziness resulting from type 2 diabetes.
 Severe dizziness may affect everyday tasks and quality of life, and it can lead to falls.
+Understanding the cause of dizziness can help determine how to treat it.

 Anyone experiencing regular dizziness should contact a doctor.
 They may wish to consider keeping track of when they feel dizzy to help a doctor identify any patterns.

-The doctor may carry out a physical examination and assess any other symptoms.
-They may check blood sugar levels and review the person’s medications to determine the cause of the dizziness.
+The doctor may perform a physical examination and assess any other symptoms.
+They may check blood sugar levels and review the person’s medications to determine the cause of the dizziness and how to treat it.

 Treating or managing the underlying causes of dizziness in type 2 diabetes may help resolve dizziness.